Most of us have grown up watching at least one of the many Disney animated movies, from Snow White and Bambi to the more recent Frozen movie.

 While there have been a massive amount of princesses portrayed in Walt Disney movies, not all are considered official Disney princesses.

 It mostly has to do with fan reception and how well a new princess does at the box office, but that is irrelevant to our story now.

-Surprisingly, only 12 of them are in the official line-up that are considered for toys for the Disney princess franchise, so here they are in no particular order:
+Surprisingly, only 12 of them are in the official line-up that are considered for toys for the Disney princess franchise, so here is the Disney princess names list in no particular order:

 1. Snow White